Pukul berapa sekarang? (= What time is it now?)

 NOTE: While berapa is used to ask the time, it also means "How many" as in Berapa orang datang?
 (How many people came?).
 It can also mean "How much" eg. Berapakah gaji anda?
 (How much is your salary?)

 Practice in telling the time.
-The sentences below are just for practice in telling the time (the time might be wrong by an hour).
-This is because I am basing it on summer time and not on winter time which takes effect from the end of October to the end of March each year.
+The sentences below are just for practice in telling the time.
 If you need to know the current time you can go here.

 Pukul berapa sekarang?